serengil/deepface/README.md

 Reference face recognition models have different type of licenses.
 This framework is just a wrapper for those models.
 That's why, licence types are inherited as well.
 You should check the licenses for the face recognition models before use.

 Herein, [OpenFace](https://github.com/cmusatyalab/openface/blob/master/LICENSE) is licensed under Apache License 2.0.
 [FB DeepFace](https://github.com/swghosh/DeepFace) and [Facenet](https://github.com/davidsandberg/facenet/blob/master/LICENSE.md) is licensed under MIT License.
 [Dlib](https://github.com/davisking/dlib/blob/master/dlib/LICENSE.txt) is licensed under Boost Software License.
-They all allow you to use for commercial purpose.
+They all allow you to use for personal and commercial purpose free.

 On the other hand, [VGG-Face](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) is licensed under Creative Commons Attribution License.
 That's why, it is restricted to adopt VGG-Face for commercial use.